rajven/mikrotik-local-repo/README.md

 ### Share TARGET_DIR by you web-server

 Need share dir without "/routeros".
-That is, there should be a directory in the root directory "/routeros"!!!
+That is, the /routeros directory should be at the root of the site!

 ### Change at our mikrotik device dns names for download packages to you web-server